espmancer/glg-py/docs/README.md

 ## Future Ideas
 - I may try and make this compatible with mobile and remove a computer from the equation altogether.
 Python has an [Android library](https://pypi.org/project/python-for-android/) that I might be able to use.
 - As mentioned before, locations may be configurable in the future.
+- Abstract "Configurables" class that items and recipe classes can override